 According to the Council on Contemporary Families, 70% of couples live together for some period of time before marriage (if they ever get married).
-A Cohabitation Agreement is a contract between two people in an intimate relationship sharing a living space.
-The Cohabitation Agreement outlines each person’s rights and responsibilities related to the living arrangement.
-A Cohabitation Agreement is similar to a prenuptial agreement before a couple gets married, except marriage is not being considered.
-The Cohabitation Agreement can protect your property in the case of a separation.
+A cohabitation agreement is a contract between two people in an intimate relationship sharing a living space.
+This agreement outlines each person’s rights and responsibilities related to the living arrangement.
+A cohabitation agreement is similar to a prenuptial agreement before a couple gets married, except marriage is not being considered.
+Such an agreement can protect your property in the case of a separation.

-If you and your partner are not married and are living together, you should consider a Cohabitation Agreement.
-Unmarried couples do not have the same rights as married individuals with respect to property acquired during the relationship.
-If your relationship ends (either by breaking up or if one of you dies), there is no court process that will protect your property or spell out who gets what- which is what happens in a divorce.
-For example, if you are sharing a bank account with your partner, without a Cohabitation Agreement, at the end of the relationship, it may not be clear what will happen with the money.
+If you and your partner are not married and are living together, you should consider a cohabitation agreement.
+When you are living together, rights to property are different from marital property rights with respect to property acquired during the relationship.
+If your relationship ends (either by breaking up or if one of you dies), there is no court process that will protect your property or spell out who gets what — which is what happens in a divorce.
+For example, if you have a shared bank account with your partner, without a cohabitation agreement, at the end of the relationship, it may not be clear what will happen with the money.
 Likely, during your relationship you will accumulate money and other assets between the two of you.

 Avoiding Unnecessary Disputes

-Other ancillary things you should think about if you are in a relationship with your partner and not married include estate planning and powers of attorney.
-Married couples enjoy benefits under State and Federal Law that protect assets at death.
-If you are not married, you will need to provide clarity about what you want to happen with your assets after you die or who you want to make medical decisions on your behalf if you can’t do it yourself.
+Have you considered estate planning for unmarried couples?
+What about power of attorney for unmarried couples?
+There are many other ancillary things that should be considered with a cohabitation agreement.
+Married couples enjoy benefits under state and federal law that protect assets at death.
+If you are not married, you will need to provide clarity about what you want to happen with your assets after you die or whom you want to make medical decisions on your behalf if you can’t do it yourself.

 This article should not be construed as legal advice.
 Situations are different and it’s impossible to provide legal advice for every situation without knowing the individual facts.